We get asked that a lot

 3) Up to three previous examples of your journalistic writing - published or unpublished work (print or online).

-Deadline for receipt of application has been extended to the 31st May 2020.
+Deadline for receipt of application is Sunday 2nd May 2021.